 WARRANTIES

-- Assurance-type Warranty: This type guarantees that the product meets specified criteria for a set period.
-It is not a separate performance obligation but an assurance that the product complies with agreed-upon standards.
-Revenue for the product is recognized at the point of sale and provision for future warranty costs is also recorded based on expected servicing costs in accordance with IAS 37.
+- Assurance-type Warranty: Guarantees the product meets specified criteria for a set period.
+It is not a separate performance obligation.
+Revenue is recognized at the point of sale, and a provision for expected warranty costs is recorded under IAS 37.

-- Service-type Warranty: This warranty provides additional services, such as extended coverage, beyond the standard warranty.
-It is treated as a separate performance obligation.
-The revenue for the warranty is allocated based on its standalone price and recognized over the warranty period, usually on a straight-line basis, as the service is provided.
+- Service-type Warranty: Provides additional services beyond the standard warranty.
+It is a separate performance obligation.
+Revenue is allocated based on standalone selling price and recognized over the warranty period, typically on a straight-line basis.

 DISCOUNT VOUCHER

-A discount voucher is treated as a separate performance obligation if it grants the customer a distinct good or service.
+A discount voucher is a separate performance obligation if it grants the customer a distinct good or service.
 This occurs when the voucher:

 - Gives the customer the right to future goods or services at a discounted price.

-- Is not tied to the original sale, but instead provides a right to a future transaction (such as a future purchase).
+- Is not tied to the original sale, but to a future transaction.

 PRINCIPAL VS AGENT

-For example, a company selling products directly to customers is a principal, while a travel agency earning a commission for selling airline tickets is an agent.
+Example: A company selling its own products is a principal.
+A travel agent selling airline tickets on commission is an agent.

 CONSIGNMENT ARRANGEMENT